robstave/Meowcards/cards/go/go-qz2-b.md

 What happens when multiple cases in a `select` statement are ready simultaneously?

-A) The first case in the source code is always chosen
+- A. The first case in the source code is always chosen
-B) The case with the highest priority is chosen
+- B. The case with the highest priority is chosen
-C) A case is chosen pseudo-randomly with uniform distribution
+- C. A case is chosen pseudo-randomly with uniform distribution
-D) All ready cases are executed in parallel
+- D. All ready cases are executed in parallel

 ### Back

-**C) A case is chosen pseudo-randomly with uniform distribution**
+**C. A case is chosen pseudo-randomly with uniform distribution**

 When multiple cases in a `select` statement are ready simultaneously, Go selects one at random with uniform probability.
 This prevents channel starvation and ensures fairness, but means execution can be non-deterministic when multiple channels are ready at the same time.